 John Wood Community College provides students modern, technologically advanced learning environments at all its sites.
-The College offers its students more of the latest computers than any other college in the area-32 different labs, including a Mac lab at the campus in Quincy-and computer technology and software are continuously updated.
-The Quincy campus is a wireless environment and the College provides a portal system that allows students to access emails, online classes, and student records.
+The College features 32 different labs, including a Mac lab at the campus in Quincy.
+Computer technology and software are continuously updated.
+All JWCC facilities are wireless environments and the College provides a portal system that allows students to access emails, online classes, and student records.

 The College's campus at 48th and Harrison in Quincy features several modern buildings that are connected for students' convenience.
-The Science and Technology Center houses state-of-the-art classrooms and labs for the natural sciences, health sciences and computer sciences programs as well as faculty offices.
+The Science and Technology Center houses classrooms and labs for natural sciences, health sciences and computer sciences programs as well as faculty offices.